-The Veeam credential is used by vScope to discover your Veeam installation. vScope utilizes the SQL server required by Veeam for information gathering.
+The Veeam integration is used by vScope to discover your Veeam installation. vScope utilizes the SQL server required by Veeam for retrieving information.
 By default, Veeam comes bundled with SQL Server Express so this database instance is the target for vScope.

 The Veeam credential can be added in Discovery Manager as any other credential.

 It is very convenient setting up discovery of Veeam in vScope, you can add it directly in the Discovery Manager:

 Required.
 Use the domain account or SQL server login used to access the database.
 This should have been specified during the Veeam setup.
 If in doubt, attempt to use a service account with sufficent reading rights here.

 Required.
 The password used in conjunction with your username to log into Veeam server.
 Should not be left empty.

 If you have the SQL browser service enabled (disabled by default for SQL Express) vScope will automatically find the correct port on the Veeam host machine.

 If you want to configure the port manually this can be done under Credentials -> Veeam -> “Advanced” in Discovery Manager.
 Notice that this port needs to be the port pointing at the Veeam SQL instance.

 If you are experiencing problems adding Veeam to vScope you might need to do some troubleshooting.
 The most common issue is that you don’t have the SQL browser service enabled.
 This can be done by following the following article: